 North Side of Chicago

-The North Side of Chicago is known for being wealthier and more affluent.
-This neighborhood is also home to many different tourist attractions, including the Lincoln Park Zoo and the Field Museum.
-The North Side is considered to be one of the safest areas in Chicago.
+The North Side is known for being wealthier and more affluent.
+This side of the city is also home to many different tourist attractions, including the Lincoln Park Zoo.
+It is also considered to be one of the safest areas in Chicago.